 The SCW Program MMS was developed to establish consistent methods and definitions for measuring the performance and outcomes of SCW Program Projects.
 As part of its process, MMS convened a Stakeholder Advisory Committee and conducted public workshops and analyses about Community Investment, Water Quality, and Water Supply Benefits.
-Input from equity-focused engagements was synthesized into a white paper Clean Water Program.
+Input from equity-focused engagements was synthesized into a white paper titled <a href="Equity in Stormwater Investments: Measuring Community Engagement and Disadvantaged Community Benefits for Equitable Impact in the Safe, Clean Water Program.
 The white paper advised the SCW Program to develop an interactive survey tool to gather community input on needs and preferences that resulted in the CSNA, which will be discussed later in this Initial Watershed Plan.
 Also, the white paper recommended the creation of metrics to evaluate Projects and Programs based on community priorities and vulnerabilities, to guide decision-making and strengthen how Projects and Programs seek to meet community priorities and address concerns.
 Figure 1-9 summarizes the key SCW Program Adaptive Management6 recommendations identified by MMS and which were included in the SCW Program's iterative Watershed Planning process, when applicable.